 A Taste of Carignan

 Tasting line up at Shulchan Restaurant, Tel Aviv On a recent visit to Israel, I was invited by David Perlmutter to present a tasting on wines made from Carignan.
-This is a variety of which I am very fond, but, living in Provence means that, whereas 30 years ago I may have tasted a fair amount of this variety, today it here is rarely available.
+This is a grape variety of which I am very fond, but, living in Provence means that, whereas 30 years ago I may have tasted a fair amount of this variety, today it here is rarely available.
 It is not popular, or is not successful, in rosé wine, now nearing 90% of Provençal wine production.
 In red wines, the once standard trio of Grenache, Carignan and Cinsault is steadily becoming subservient to the stronger flavours of Mourvedre, Syrah and, to a lesser extent, Cabernet Sauvignon.
 So I was very excited by the chance of tasting a few varietal Carignan wines.
 I was able to discuss the variety's potential with local winemakers - Assaf Paz, Yotam Sharon, Kobi Arviv and Barak Dahan were all present to present their wines, as well as Adam Montefiore representing Carmel.
 Carignan is experiencing a small revival in Languedoc and Chile and now it looks like its reputation is growing in Israel.
-The tasting started off as being a small one of four or five wines, turned into a slightly larger event with nine wines, including two from the Languedoc and one from Sardinia, once fans of this variety heard of the tasting - Carignan tastings are not a frequent occurrence.
+The tasting started off as being a small one of four or five wines, turned into a slightly larger event with nine wines, including two from the Languedoc and one from Sardinia (Carignano del Sulcis DOC is an appellation worth investigating), once fans of this variety heard of the tasting - Carignan tastings are not a frequent occurrence.
 David Perlmutter, the organiser, and Yotam Sharon, one of the winemakers, wrote up the tasting, held at the Shulchan Restaurant in Tel Aviv.
 Below are my tasting notes of the Carignans I tasted in Israel.
 Those marked with a * were tasted at the Carignan tasting.
 Two distinguishing features of the Israeli wine scene are the importance of the winemaker and the fact that very few wineries own their own vineyards but work on long-term contracts with grape growers around the country.
 One problem in making quality wine in a hot climate is the need to harvest early to retain acidity.
 For some varieties this means that while they are fresh with good acidity, they lack fruit weight and definition and the tannins are green.
-Due to the high acid in Carignan, winemakers can harvest later in the season, giving good fruit character, ripe tannins and still have great acidity.
+Due to the high acid in Carignan, winemakers can harvest later in the season, giving good fruit character, ripe, naturally high tannins and still have great acidity, even in warm climates such as the Languedoc-Roussillon, the rest of southern France and the eastern Mediterranean.
 Carignan has been grown in Israel since the 1880s, when it was planted by Baron Edmond de Rothschild, especially in the vineyards of the Shomron area.
 The main concentration of vineyards is in the valleys surrounding the towns of Zichron Ya’acov and Binyamina, benefiting from the southern Carmel Mountain range and cooling breezes off the Mediterranean Sea.
 Elevations rise from 0 to 150 meters above sea level.
 Soils vary from calcareous clay, terra rossa, limestone and chalk.
 The climate is typically Mediterranean.
 Annual precipitation is 400 – 600 mm.
 The Carignan vines used in this selection of wines are not all old, ranging from 20 to 50 years.
 Carignan's high yield made it an attractive variety for bulk wine production.
-It is still a major ingredient in cheap blends and has a poor reputation because of this and it has been a bold step by a few producers to make a quality varietal wine from Carignan.
+It is still a major ingredient in cheap red wine blends and has a poor reputation because of this and it has been a bold step by a few producers to make a quality varietal wine from Carignan.
 In 1999, Yair Margalit produced Israel's first high-quality varietal Carignan wine.
 Unfortunately Yair did not continue making Carignan wines.
 Today over a dozen wineries, most quite small, produce high-quality wines from Carignan grapes.
 Most of these are from old vines (30-50 years) but some are successful with producing quality Carignan wines from younger vines by careful viticulture to restrict yields.
 Winemakers had noticed that the lower the yield, the greater the acidity.
 Carignan is susceptible to brett giving the wines a savoury character, and oidium due to shape of grape cluster.